 The behind-the-scenes struggles to bring these monumental productions to the screen often equaled the events depicted in the screenplays.
 Indeed, all but Lawrence of Arabia proved to be boxoffice failures (or disasters).
 However, Cinema Retro provides compelling evidence that all of them were superbly filmed and provided many grand, memorable moments.
 This special edition provides fascinating insights into the often seemingly insurmountable challenges directors, writers, producers and actors had to overcome in order to bring the films to completion.
 These are the kind of movies we think of when we hear it said "They don't make 'em like that anymore!".
 This special Movie Classics issue is packed with hundreds of rare production stills and on-set photos, as well as rare international advertising and publicity materials.

-As with all Cinema Retro issues, this is a limited edition so pre-order now to reserve your copy!
+As with all Cinema Retro issues, this is a limited edition so order now!

 (This Movie Classics special edition is not part of the subscription plan.
 It must be ordered separately.)

 This will make Eastwood fans' day: he's returning to the big screen in "The Mule".

 Screen icon Clint Eastwood will return to the big screen in his first appearance as an actor since 2012.
 Eastwood will reunite with his "American Sniper" star in "The Mule", which tells the true story of a 90 year-old WWII veteran who becomes involved with a Mexican drug cartel.
 The plot has been tweeted to make Eastwood's character an unwitting accomplice of the bad guys.
 Eastwood will also direct the film.
 For more click here.

 technology that we all know and use today has become so ingrained in our

 everyday lives that it’s virtually impossible to recall how we all survived